kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 Congratulations to Xinlei for her new manuscript accepted to Nucleic Acids Research.

 **August, 2023:**
-Welcome Yadong to our lab as a new postdoctoral fellows.
+Welcome Yadong to the lab as a new postdoctoral fellow.

 **August, 2023:**
-Congratulations to Xinlei for receiving an offer for Scientist postion at MIT.
+Congratulations to Xinlei for receiving an offer for a Scientist postion at MIT.

 **July, 2023:**
 Congratulations to Yanqiang for his new manuscript accepted to Nucleic Acids Research.